gtmadureira/build-secure-gpg-key/index.md

 ## When Subkeys expire

-When key expire, boot on `tails`, import the real secret key and enhance time of 6 months again, The procedure is a bit repetitive... :
+When key expire, boot on `Tails`, import the real secret key and enhance time of 6 months again, The procedure is a bit repetitive... :

     $ tar -xvf elliot_alderson@protonmail.com_master_keys.tar